Welcome to today's edition of the Rush 24-7 podcast.

 Listen to this.

-It's my intention to curb the size and influence of the federal establishment to demand recognition of the distinction between the powers granted to the federal government and those reserved to the states and to the people.
+What Reagan said, it's my intention to curb the size and influence of the federal establishment, to demand recognition of the distinction between the powers granted to the federal government and those reserved to the states and to the people.

 All of us need to be reminded the federal government didn't create the states.